SICPDistilled/website/views/section/1-intro.md

 If Lisp is not a mainstream language, why are we using it as the framework for our discussion of programming?
 Because the language possesses unique features that make it an excellent medium for studying important programming constructs and data structures and for relating them to the linguistic features that support them.
-The most significant of these features is the fact that Lisp descriptions of processes, called *procedures*, can themselves be represented and manipulated as Lisp data.
+The most significant of these features is the fact that Lisp descriptions of processes, called *functions*, can themselves be represented and manipulated as Lisp data.
 The importance of this is that there are powerful program-design techniques that rely on the ability to blur the traditional distinction between “passive” data and “active” processes.
-As we shall discover, Lisp’s flexibility in handling procedures as data makes it one of the most convenient languages in existence for exploring these techniques.
-The ability to represent procedures as data also makes Lisp an excellent language for writing programs that must manipulate other programs as data, such as the interpreters and compilers that support computer languages.
+As we shall discover, Lisp’s flexibility in handling functions as data makes it one of the most convenient languages in existence for exploring these techniques.
+The ability to represent functions as data also makes Lisp an excellent language for writing programs that must manipulate other programs as data, such as the interpreters and compilers that support computer languages.
 Above and beyond these considerations, programming in Lisp is great fun.